fpereiro/proof/notes.md

       - delete it.
       - go back to the step marked with a *.

-In other words, 1arg e will clear the E-squares between the schwas and the first blank F-square.
 Important assumption: 1arg e will erase E-squares if it is called to the right of the schwas or while being on the second schwa.
 If it is called when the head is on the first schwa, it will erase F-squares instead and then position itself on the first blank E-square!

 - Note: while 3arg e1 doesn't use its second and third arguments, its three arguments distinguish it from the 1arg version, which is different.
 That's likely the reason for which Turing defined it as a 3arg function that only uses 1arg.